 Step 1: Run Something #

-Goal: Write and run your first Litmus test.
+Goal: Install Litmus and run your first test against a mock instrument.

 What You'll Build #